santacsj/basicassembler64/README.md

 : hi/lo byte, can preceed any of the above, has the lowest precedence

 `expr`
-: an expression is any combination of the above
+: an expression is any combination of the above 3 or just a number n

 **Assembler Instructions**